okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/myaccount/index.md

 #### Response body

-Returns the result of applying the update, as if the caller had invoked the GET MyUserProfile operation.
+Returns the result of applying the update, as if the caller had invoked the GET UserProfile operation.

 #### Usage example